How can I add a water feature to my garden?

 Ruth Marshall

-A key consideration before starting is how natural you would like your water feature to be- will it blend into the landscape or be a major focal point?
+A key consideration before starting to consider how you might add a water feature is how natural you would like your water feature to be- will it blend into the landscape or be a major focal point?
 Will it be a small feature that you happen across in a tour of the garden, or will the garden be designed around it?
 Here we highlight five creative options for bringing water into your garden.

 1. Fabulous Fountains